PCMDI/input4MIPs_CVs/docs/dataset-overviews/index.md

 <!--- begin-source-id-summary:cmip7 -->
 <!--- Do not edit this section, it is automatically updated when the docs are built -->

-This data is CMIP7.
+This data is for use in CMIP7 production simulations.
-All data sets for use in CMIP7 are published with a `mip_era` metadata value of 'CMIP7'.
+All data sets for use in CMIP7 production simulations are published with a `mip_era` metadata value of 'CMIP7'.
-This metadata value will appear both in the file's global metadata as well as its metadata on ESGF.
+This metadata value appears both in the file's global metadata as well as its metadata on ESGF.

 If you find an issue, please
 [create an issue on GitHub](https://github.com/PCMDI/input4MIPs_CVs/issues/new?template=data_issue.md)